By Mark Nichol

 How Practical Is It?

-The Corsa’s 309-litre boot is a little on the small side by volume compared to other similarly sized hatchbacks - albeit it’s a few litres larger than a Ford Fiesta’s - and it’s lacking features like a twin floor, bag hooks and hidden storage.
+The Corsa’s 309-litre boot space is a little on the small side by volume compared to other similarly sized hatchbacks - albeit it’s a few litres larger than a Ford Fiesta’s - and it’s lacking features like a twin floor, bag hooks and hidden storage.
 But it’ll easily be big enough for most, and a split-folding rear bench is standard fit.

 Compared to the outgoing Corsa, this one has grown slightly so there’s been an improvement in general spaciousness and rear leg space specifically.
 There are 3 rear seatbelts and although a trio of grown-ups in the back will feel pinched at the shoulders, this is a proper 5-seat car that doesn’t take up too much space on the road.
 2 rear ISOFIX points are standard too, which means it’s suitable for young family buyers using child seats.